asva21/Intelligent-rule-based-phishing-website-classification/README.md

----->Feel Free to Post comments regarding any Doubts on Working of the Project
+---->Feel Free to Post comments regarding any Doubts on Working of the Project,
      Thank you